 - Account - In accounting, an account is a record that tracks assets, liabilities, equity, revenue, and expenses by transactions posted to the general ledger.

-- Admin Fee - An administrative fee is an expense charged to funds, donations, or grants to cover the foundation's expenses.
-Fee rates and calculations can vary based on the size of the fund and/or foundation.
+- Admin Fee - An administrative fee is an expense charged to funds, donations, or grants to cover the organization's expenses.
+Fee rates and calculations can vary based on the size of the fund or organization.

-- Affiliate (Profile Is) - A profile designation for organizational profiles to indicate that a community foundation has designated it as an affiliate.
+- Affiliate - A profile designation for organizational profiles to indicate that an organization has designated it as an affiliate.
 There is not an official or legal definition of an affiliate.
 They come in many different forms and could be a component fund, an informal partnership, or contractual relationship with an entirely separate legal entity (see Supporting Org).

-- Affiliate Portal - Each affiliate can have its own online donations portal, and fund advisors can be provided access to activity for all funds that are part of the affiliate.
+- Affiliate Portal - Each affiliate can have its own Giving Hub, and fund advisors can be provided access to activity for all funds that are part of the affiliate.
 The affiliate portal can also be repurposed to develop custom donation pages that are not for an affiliate entity but are simply a way to organize a group of funds together.

 - Example: John is a fund advisor to all funds for an affiliate.
-If John is given access to this affiliate in his fund advisor portal, John will see all activity for the affiliate funds grouped together.
+If John is given access to this affiliate in his (legacy) fund advisor portal or his Fund Management tab of the portal, John will see all activity for the affiliate funds grouped together.

-- Example: An affiliate needs its own donation page that doesn't include other funds from your organization.
+- Example: An affiliate needs its own donation page that does not include other funds from the organization.

 - Example: A custom donation page that promotes a group of funds for a specific purpose, such as a targeted fundraising initiative.

-- Agency Fund - Agency funds are endowed funds held and managed by the community foundation on behalf of a nonprofit.
+- Agency Fund - Agency funds are endowed funds held and managed by the organization on behalf of a nonprofit.
 The fund agreement determines how these funds are managed within Community Suite.
 Specific rules related to agency fund reporting are outlined in FASB 136.

 - If the fund is non-endowed and fully spendable, there is an option in donation and grant settings to allow all transactions to post directly to a liability account.

 - Budget - Budgets are used as a planning document to predict revenue and expenses for a fiscal year.
-This can be a tool to help the foundation assess the health of their organization.
+This can be a tool to help assess the health of the organization.

 - Campaign - CommunitySuite's functionality for building mailing lists and/or managing events.
 Campaign setup drives the event's online registration.

-- Content Areas - Customized text, emails, and messages that can be added to your fund advisor portal, online donation portal, and other public facing text that originates in CommunitySuite.
+- Content Areas - Customized text, emails, and messages that can be added to the Portal, Giving Hub, and other public facing text that originates in CommunitySuite.

-- Customer (Profile Is) - A profile designation for profiles that have made non-charitable payments to your organization.
+- Customer - A profile designation for profiles that have made non-charitable payments to the organization.

 - Example: Payment on an invoice.